tullurivijay/tullurivijay/README.md

 ### Hi, I'm Vijay 👋

-I am currently working as a software engineer at apple.
+I am currently working as a software engineer at Nike.
 I am also a passionate Data Scientist who thrives to learn as much as I can to build real world AI systems and help open data science community.

 - 🔭 I’m currently working on Machine Learning, Deep Learning, MLOPS for Finance and Ecommerce Domains and teaching others
 - 🌱 I’m currently researching on Time Series Modelling, Computer Vision and NLP in Finance